NikolaKomljenovic/remarkably_code_test/README.md

  ### Optional Criteria

- ~~1.
-Include a "one-line" method for running the solution locally, such as a script file, docker compose, etc~~
+ 1. ~~Include a "one-line" method for running the solution locally, such as a script file, docker compose, etc~~
  2. Include an API endpoint that returns the following stats about Events:
    ```
    a.
 Total by type (done)